Article at a Glance:

 Lion's Mane may also boost focus, which can contribute to a better mood.
 We've all experienced how frustrating it can be when we're trying to get work done, but can't seem to concentrate, whether it be due to stress, lack of sleep, etc.

-The bioactive compounds in lion’s mane have been noted to help reduce inflammation and improve blood flow, which provides your brain with more oxygen, ultimately leading to better performance (and mood).
+The bioactive compounds in lion’s mane have been noted to help support a normal inflammatory response and improve blood flow, which provides your brain with more oxygen, ultimately leading to better performance (and mood).

 Why Lion's Mane?